JiaZhou-PU/ACCERT/docs/source/user/install.rst

 - **Password Issues**:

-  - If you forget your MySQL root password, refer to MySQL's official documentation on how to reset it.
+  - If you forget your MySQL root password, refer to MySQL's official documentation on how to reset the password.
   - It's crucial to keep your password secure and accessible.

 - **File Extensions on Windows**: